News of record - May 10, 2023

 Extortion: McBerry Street

-Foot patrol: Leslie C. Gates and Prince Street, 200 block Neville Street, Neville Street
+Foot patrol: Leslie C. Gates Place and Prince Street, 200 block Neville Street, Neville Street

 Found property: Virginia Street